 Finally, what happens during Stewardship?

-Our 2023 stewardship campaign took place from March 19-April 16.
+Our 2024 stewardship campaign took place from March 17-April 14.
 Read more about it in the description on this page.

 The Annual Stewardship Campaign is the time of year when we reflect on why we’ve made UUCSH our spiritual home.
 We take the time to consider how it enriches our lives and the lives of the community around us.
 And we decide how we would like to give back to UUCSH with our time, talents, and financial support.

 Information on how to pledge is below.
+One of our Stewards will be in touch soon to answer any questions you may have.
 Thank you for your continued generosity!

 How do I return my pledge form?